OpenJNY/hexo-katex/README.md

 $$
 ```

-## Macros
+## Macro

-You can use macors to help writing math equations, which should be specified in '_config.yml'.
+You can use macros to help writing math equations, which should be specified in '_config.yml'.

 ```
 katex: